Decline in insect populations: Context

 Studies finding insect decline have been available for decades—one study tracked a decline from 1840 to 2013—but it was the 2017 re-publication of the German nature reserves study that saw the issue receive widespread attention in the media.
 The press reported the decline with alarming headlines, including "Insect Apocalypse".
 Ecologist Dave Goulson told The Guardian in 2017: "We appear to be making vast tracts of land inhospitable to most forms of life, and are currently on course for ecological Armageddon."
 For many studies, factors such as abundance, biomass, and species richness are often found to be declining for some, but not all locations; some species are in decline while others are not.
 The insects studied have mostly been butterflies and moths, bees, beetles, dragonflies, damselflies and stoneflies.
 Every species is affected in different ways by changes in the environment, and it cannot be inferred that there is a consistent decrease across different insect groups.
 When conditions change, some species adapt easily to the change while others struggle to survive.

 A March 2019 statement by the Entomological Society of America said there was not yet sufficient data to predict an imminent mass extinction of insects and that some of the extrapolated predictions might "have been extended well past the limits of the data or have been otherwise over-hyped".
 For some insect groups such as some butterflies, moths, bees, and beetles, declines in abundance and diversity have been documented in European studies.
 These have generally led to an overall pattern of decline, but there are variable trends for individual species within groups.
 For instance, a minority of British moths are becoming more common.
 Other areas have shown increases in some insect species, although trends in most regions are currently unknown.
 It is difficult to assess long-term trends in insect abundance or diversity because historical measurements are generally not known for many species.
 Robust data to assess at-risk areas or species is especially lacking for arctic and tropical regions and a majority of the southern hemisphere.

 In March 2019 Chris D. Thomas and other scientists wrote in response to the apocalyptic "Insectageddon" predictions of Sánchez-Bayo, "we respectfully suggest that accounts of the demise of insects may be slightly exaggerated".
-They called for "joined-up thinking" in responding to insect declines, backed up by more robust data than were currently available.
+They called for "joined-up thinking" in responding to insect declines, backed up by more robust data than was currently available.